Nutall and SMU host East Carolina - WTOP News

 Greenville, North Carolina; Saturday, 4 p.m.
 EST

-BOTTOM LINE: SMU takes on the East Carolina Pirates after Zach Nutall scored 23 points in SMU’s 74-52 loss to the Tulane Green Wave.
+BOTTOM LINE: SMU faces the East Carolina Pirates after Zach Nutall scored 23 points in SMU’s 74-52 loss to the Tulane Green Wave.

-The Pirates are 7-5 on their home court.
-East Carolina ranks eighth in the AAC with 23.0 defensive rebounds per game led by Brandon Johnson averaging 5.6.
+The Pirates have gone 7-5 in home games.
+East Carolina is eighth in the AAC with 13.3 assists per game led by Javon Small averaging 5.6.

-The Pirates and Mustangs match up Saturday for the first time in AAC play this season.

-TOP PERFORMERS: Javon Small is averaging 15.8 points and 5.6 assists for the Pirates.
-RJ Felton is averaging 12.7 points over the past 10 games for East Carolina.
+TOP PERFORMERS: Small is shooting 39.7% and averaging 15.8 points for the Pirates.
+RJ Felton is averaging 12.7 points over the last 10 games for East Carolina.

-Samuell Williamson is averaging eight points and 7.4 rebounds for the Mustangs.
-Zhruic Phelps is averaging 14.7 points over the last 10 games for SMU.
+Nutall is shooting 33.3% from beyond the arc with 2.0 made 3-pointers per game for the Mustangs, while averaging 13.6 points.
+Zhuric Phelps is averaging 14.7 points and two steals over the past 10 games for SMU.

 LAST 10 GAMES: Pirates: 2-8, averaging 65.0 points, 33.3 rebounds, 12.2 assists, 6.6 steals and 2.1 blocks per game while shooting 37.8% from the field.
 Their opponents have averaged 72.0 points per game.